andersonsam/cnn_lstm_era/README.md

     * From [here](https://open.canada.ca/data/en/dataset/0c121878-ac23-46f5-95df-eb9960753375), download the folder WSC_Basins.gdb.
 A direct download link and other information can be found [here](https://wiki.usask.ca/pages/viewpage.action?pageId=1766228079#HowtoloadandreprojectWaterSurveyofCanada%22WSC_Basins%22GeodatabaseinQGIS-Dataavailability)
 Save this folder as ./Data/WSC_Basins.gdb/

+4. Download provincial border shapefiles:

+	* From [Statistic Canada](https://open.canada.ca/data/en/dataset/a883eb14-0c0e-45c4-b8c4-b54c4a819edb), download the "Provinces/Territories Cartographic Boundary File - 2016 Census" shapefile (SHP).
+Note: This data is not necessary for the analysis, but it used for making maps.

-4. Preprocess the raw ERA5, streamflow, and basin outline data using preprocessing.ipynb
+5. Preprocess the raw ERA5, streamflow, and basin outline data using preprocessing.ipynb

-5. Upload preprocessed files to Google Drive (in folder ./data/).
+6. Upload preprocessed files from Step 5 to Google Drive in folder ./data/.
+Upload shapefiles from Step 4 to Google Drive in folder ./data/province_borders/ (e.g. ./data/province_borders/lpr_000b16a_e.shp)

-6. Run main.ipynb in Colab.
+7. Run main.ipynb in Colab.

 ___
 # File organization